StephanieLarocque/ift6266_project/README.md

 - OUTPUT = Image center (32x32)

 Other specifications : all convolution layers use batch normalization I used L2 loss as a starting point.
+Note that the dense layer is important here since, without it, it always give an inpainting with a weird gray square in the middle on the inpainting.

 ### Results